This case study focuses on improving onion quantity and quality throughout the onion supply chain of the Netherlands.

 • A stakeholder meeting will take place in winter 2015/2016 where the first results from ask-Valerie will be presented.

 • Issue to be addressed in the field trials:

 o The effect of variety & harvest method has on Botrytis spp. during onion storage

 • Stakeholders have participated in discussions developing the experimental design of the field trials.
 The experiment is located at the experimental station Rusthoeve, home to the UiKC (Onion Innovation Centre) in the South West of The Netherlands.
 The trial aims are:

 o To test the effect of variety and harvest method on the infestation of onions with Botrytis spp, causing rot during storage

 • The trial started in spring 2015.

-> • On 27th of August 2015 the national ‘onion-day’ took place at the Onion Innovation Centre, station for applied research in Colijnsplaat, The Netherlands.
-The event was organised by UiKC and DLV Plant.
+• On 27th of August 2015 the national ‘onion-day’ took place at the Onion Innovation Centre, station for applied research in Colijnsplaat, The Netherlands.
+The event was organised by UiKC and DLV Plant (now Delphy).
 Despite the heavy rain, about 2000 visitors comprising farmers and other representatives from the whole onion value chain attended.
 During the event, groups of farmers were taken on a guided tour of the VALERIE field trial, which was located at the site.